-Outcomes Objectives 13 A growing economy a) Maximise the benefits of council, other public sector funding and private and thriving local investment for the local area businesses, supported b) Make it easier to do business in Haringey by a community wealth- c) Increase the numbers of entrepreneurs who develop new start-ups in the building approach Borough and who choose Haringey as a place to grow their businesses. d) Provide affordable business space across the borough e) Support our town centres and high streets to thrive in a changeable economy 14 A borough where a) Enable all residents to access opportunities to develop their skills, so that all residents have they can compete effectively for high quality jobs in the local and London labour access to training and market skills development b) Increase the number of Haringey residents, especially from disadvantaged opportunities and more background and/or with additional needs, securing quality employment people are supported into c) Support higher numbers of local residents, in particular those from work disadvantaged backgrounds, to secure quality apprenticeships 45 A L L .
-11 L 15 A borough with a) Ensure investment in the borough increases the number of quality jobs for more quality jobs with opportunities for local people progression b) We will become a London Living Wage Borough (LLW) and use our own progression purchasing power to promote quality jobs c) Help grow those sectors of the economy which offer the best opportunities for our residents d) Use direct delivery to promote quality local employment and community prosperity.
-16 Regeneration with a) Regeneration for the benefit of our communities within Tottenham and Wood social and economic Green renewal at its heart, b) Take account of how people feel about the way their local areas are changing, focused on Tottenham building cohesive and resilient communities and Wood Green c) Use council land and assets to promote improved outcomes for residents d) Bring the physical and social infrastructure that growing communities need
+Outcomes Objectives 14 A growing economy a) Maximise the benefits of Council, other public sector funding and private and thriving local investment for the local area businesses, supported b) Make it easier to do business in Haringey by a community wealth- c) Increase the numbers of entrepreneurs who develop new start-ups in the building approach Borough and who choose Haringey as a place to grow their businesses. d) Provide affordable business space across the borough e) Support our town centres and high streets to thrive in a changeable economy 15 A borough where a) Enable all residents to access opportunities to develop their skills, so that they all residents have can compete effectively for high quality jobs in the local and London Labour access to training and market skills development b) Increase the number of Haringey residents, especially from disadvantaged opportunities and more background and/or with additional needs, securing quality employment people are supported into c) Support higher numbers of local residents, in particular those from work disadvantaged backgrounds, to secure quality apprenticeships 16 A borough with a) Ensure investment in the borough increases the number of quality jobs for more quality jobs local people with opportunities for b) We will become a London Living Wage Borough (LLW) and use our own progression purchasing power to promote quality jobs c) Help grow those sectors of the economy which offer the best opportunities for our residents d) Use direct delivery to promote quality local employment and community prosperity.
+17 Investment with a) Investment for the benefit of our communities within Tottenham and Wood local people at its heart, a) investment for the benefit of our communities within Tottenham and Wood Green focused on Tottenham 5.551. and Wood Green b) Keep people at the heart of our Tottenham and Wood Green programmes and build cohesive and resilient communities c) Use Council land and assets to promote improved outcomes for residents d) Bring the physical and social infrastructure that growing communities need

-Outcome 13: A growing economy and thriving local businesses, supported by a community wealth-building approach
+Outcome 14: A growing economy and thriving local businesses, supported by a community wealth-building approach